CrovaS/Fake-news-detector/README.md

 2. Install Anaconda: https://www.anaconda.com/products/individual-d
 3. (Optional) Create database in Google Cloud SQL
 4. (Optional) Edit database, sql, python files in (config.py, app.yaml, tox.ini)
+5. Turn ON the SQL instance on Google Cloud Platform (This has to be done by authenticator)

 ### STEP 2: Install Requirements